oss-academy/article/software-principle/README.md

 <p align="justify">

-YAGNI is abbreviation of **`You Ain’t Gonna Need It`**.
+YAGNI is an abbreviation of **`You Ain’t Gonna Need It`**.
 It is a development principle behind extreme programming that suggests not adding functionality unless it is necessary.

 </p>